mitchnm/GALLERY/README.md

 ## Description

-a personal gallery application that you display your photos for others to see.
+A personal gallery application that displays your photos for others to see.

 ## Features
-* User can register or log in if he had not.
-* User can add a post.
-* User can comment.
-* User can log out when done.
+* View different photos that interest you.
+* Click on a button to expand to view details of the image.
+* Search for different categories or location of photos and view them.

 ## Getting Started